Three officers honored for rescues in two fires

 McKay saved that man and on Thursday he and two other officers who saved another man in a separate fire were honored for their bravery by Suffolk County Executive Steve Bellone.

-Bellone and Police Chief Stuart Cameron gathered in front of the First Precinct in West Babylon to commend First Precinct Officer McKay and Second Precinct officers Joelvy Delacruz and Thomas Phelan.
+Bellone and Police Chief Stuart Cameron gathered in front of the First Precinct in West Babylon to commend First Precinct Officer McKay, 28, and Second Precinct Officers Joelvy Delacruz and Thomas Phelan.

 “While most of us are sleeping at night, they are out there putting their lives on the line, taking risks in order to protect our community and to help save lives,” Bellone said of the officers.
 “You really do represent the best of this department and we are so proud of the actions you have taken to save these lives.”